 White Cane

-History:
+White Cane History:

-In 1921, James Biggs, a photographer from Bristol, England, became blind.
+The first white cane was seen in 1921 when James Biggs, a photographer from Bristol, England, became blind.
 Feeling uncomfortable with the amount of traffic around his home, he painted his walking stick white, to be more easily visible.

 News of the club’s activity spread quickly to other Lions clubs throughout the United States and they experimented with white canes, with overwhelming acceptance, giving cane users a unique method of identifying their special need.